This post may contain affiliate links. Please see our disclosure policy.

 Notes

-- Active dry yeast: add 1/2 tsp more, dissolved in the water for 10 minutes until foamy.
+- Active dry yeast: add 1/4 to 1/2 tsp more, dissolved in the water for 10 minutes until foamy.
 Not compatible with the delay timer.

 - Loaf collapses in the middle: over-rise (reduce yeast 1/4 tsp), water too warm, or dough too wet (add 1 Tbsp flour during kneading).